 A searchable database of speech samples from more than 100 Swedish dialects is being established for use in research and education.
 Each dialect is represented by at least 12 speakers.
-The recorded material comprises spontaneous speech as well as words and phrases elicited with a number of specific research goals in mind.
-This paper summarizes one of these goals, a prosodic typology for the Swedish dialects, and describes a database prototype designed as a tool in this research.
-Its use in accessing, representing and analyzing the relevant data is illustrated.
-A full project description is available in Reports from the Department of Phonetics Umeå University (PHONUM) 4, pp. 97-100; see also http://www.swedia.nu.
+Recordings are made of spontaneous speech as well as words and phrases elicited with a number of specific research goals in mind.
+This paper summarizes one of these goals, a prosodic typology for the Swedish dialects.
+The current database prototype was designed as a tool in this research.
+Its use in accessing, representing and analyzing the relevant data is described.